MMajd/patterns-revisited/visitor/README.md

 Visitor lets you define a new operation without changing the classes of the elements on which it operates.

-Ex: Comparators in Java follow a very similar pattern to visitor patterns
+Ex: Comparators in Java follow a very similar pattern to visitor patterns (Mostly Startegy)

 **Type**